 Staff members who date each other must keep all aspects of their personal relationships out of the office.

-Working for the Herald, the Talisman and Cherry Creative requires staff members to share equipment in close quarters, sometimes for extended periods.
+Working for the Herald, the Talisman, Student Publications Advertising and Cherry Creative requires staff members to share equipment in close quarters, sometimes for extended periods.
 Taking care of your personal hygiene is conducive to a pleasant working environment.
 Please bathe, launder clothes regularly and keep your hands clean.
 Placing your fingers in your mouth, ears and nose and then typing on the keyboard and handling papers that others may need afterwards creates a health hazard.

 Contests and Honors

 Throughout the year, Student Publications enters statewide, regional and national journalism competitions.
-The Herald and Talisman have a proprietary interest in the material they publish.
-Thus, editors are entitled to help determine which entries will represent Student Publications in contests.
+The Herald, the Talisman, Cherry Creative and Advertising have a proprietary interest in the material they publish.
+Thus, student leaders are entitled to help determine which entries will represent Student Publications in contests.
 Awards presented to the staff as a whole or to the publication generally become the property of the publication.
-Individuals who win awards for work published in the Herald or the Talisman may accept the award and retain ownership of it.
+Individuals who win awards for work published by one of our divisions may accept the award and retain ownership of it.
 Awards look great on your resume and academic portfolio.

 WKU Student Publications from time to time sends students outside Bowling Green to cover events or attend conferences.
-These guidelines apply to all student travel for the College Heights Herald and the Talisman.
+These guidelines apply to all student travel.

 All out-of-town travel requires prior approval.
 You must fill out a Travel Request Form and have it approved by the editor-in-chief as well as either the publication adviser or the director.
 Travel without prior approval will not be reimbursed.